grz0zrg/fsynth/README.md

 ## Feature list:

- * Full-blown additive synthesizer powered by WebAudio oscillators, a wavetable OR a native program written in C (fastest)
+ * Full-blown additive synthesizer powered by WebAudio oscillators, a wavetable (slow) OR a native program written in C (fastest)
  * Live coding/JIT compilation of shader code
  * Real-time, collaborative app.
  * Stereophonic or monaural